 High-efficiency gas furnaces, also known as condensing furnaces, condense the water vapor in exhaust gases to extract additional heat.
 This efficiency comes at a cost, however.
 Experts say a condensing furnace may cost about $1,000 more than a furnace with an annual fuel utilization efficiency (AFUE) rating of around 80 percent.
 Installation costs may be higher as well.
 However, because a condensing furnace will use less fuel over time, the energy savings may be enough to recoup the extra cost.
 In addition, a condensing furnace will emit less carbon dioxide, which may be an important factor for those concerned about pollution.
-A condensing furnace with an AFUE of 95 percent or more will qualify for a federal tax credit if installed by the end of 2011, and additional rebates may be available in certain areas.
+A condensing furnace with an AFUE of 95 percent or more will qualify for a federal tax credit, and additional rebates may be available in certain areas.
 Experts generally say that in areas with harsh winters, such as the Northeast and Midwest, a high-efficiency furnace is worth the higher initial cost.
 In milder climates, an 80 percent AFUE furnace is likely to be more cost effective in the long run.

 Several sources offer general information about energy-efficient furnaces and their potential cost savings.
 These include EnergySavers.gov, ConsumerReports.org, the American Council for an Energy-Efficient Economy and HomeTips.com.
 National Geographic's TheGreenGuide.com offers information about the environmental benefits of high-efficiency furnaces, while the Energy Star website, EnergyStar.gov, has information about federal tax credits and other rebates.
 An article from The Seattle Times offers specific tips for buying an energy-efficient furnace.

 This article compares low-, mid-, and high-efficiency heating systems and offers advice on whether to choose a high-efficiency unit.
 A table shows the possible cost savings of replacing an older, inefficient furnace.